quinnmattison1/investment_portfolio/README.md

 # Investment Portfolio Optimization

 This python script creates an investment profile, with optimal allocations, to maximize the associated Sharpe Ratio.
-It uses historicl stock data to calculate the cumulative return, mean daily return, standard deviation, and Sharpe ratio, and compares the investment portfolio's performance to the S&P 500.
+It uses historical stock data to calculate the cumulative return, mean daily return, standard deviation, and Sharpe ratio, and compares the investment portfolio's performance to the S&P 500.

 There are several selections of data inside the 'data' file, including the 'SPY.csv' file for the S&P500.